Capital Conference Program-Friday, June 27, 2025

 -

-A 90-minute in-depth session demonstrating and discussing problem types and shortcuts from the HS sequence chart #1-40.
+A 3-part in-depth session demonstrating and discussing problem types and shortcuts from the HS sequence chart #1-40.
 Participants are encouraged to bring problems from each section they would like to discuss.
-Larry White, state contest director. - Robotics- Introduction to BEST.
+Larry White, state contest director. - Session 244.
+Robotics- Introduction to BEST.
 Room Zlotnik Ballroom 5

 SPEECH